 The performance on the desktop is not much better than the Surface Book, so clearly this is not a issue of hardware performance.

 Sometimes PowerPoint is still the way to go.
-With things like funerals, just clone all the main and stage displays.
+(Delicate things like a funeral, you really must keep it simple).

 3. A couple of remedies

 Here’s some fixes to some problems I’ve been experiencing.
 However if you’re after the multiple display and stage display features of ProPresenter 6, in all honesty I vote getting a Mac (sorry).
 I’ve personally had too many bad experiences with this Windows version.

 If ProPresenter freezes on first start…

 When prompting for the registration key, ProPresenter just freezes.
 Force quit it and start it again.

 There’s also another case I’ve run into a few times:

 Enable write permissions for the Everyone group for

 If ProPresenter does not license because the Bonjour service is not running…